METALS-London metals slip on dollar strength, global economy woes

 A stronger dollar makes it more expensive to buy the greenback-priced commodity for non-dollar holders.

-Data released by China and Europe lately reinforced slowing economic activities and fanned fears over an economic recession.
+Recent data released by China and Europe has reinforced slowing economic activity and fanned fears of recession.

 In China, the world's top metals consumer, services activity expanded at the slowest pace in eight months in August, according to a private-sector survey on Tuesday.

-Autumn season traditionally sees better demand of copper, the metal is used in construction, power and transportation sectors.
+Autumn season traditionally sees better demand for copper, the metal is used in construction, power and transportation sectors.

 "There isn't any improvement in demand as we enter September, it's even worse compared with a year earlier."